 Sight Machine offers a more efficient and fruitful approach.
 Drawing on detailed models of production inputs and their complex interrelationships, Sight Machine algorithms assess recent sheet-break event data for the selected paper grade and rank parameters in order of variance prior to the disruption.
 Causation can then be determined and preventive action taken to prevent break recurrence.
 All this is done without the guesswork, manual data wrangling, or the need for arduous and time-consuming human analysis.

-Converting plants for paper, board, and tissue are usually plagued by a lack of visibility into incoming product quality.
+Converting plants for paper, board, and tissue is usually plagued by a lack of visibility into incoming product quality.
 This has several consequences.
 Runs are routinely delayed because machine parameters must be calibrated manually via inefficient trial-and-error iteration.
 Then, once a line is up and running, performance is often uneven and subject to unpredictable web breaks.
-If all this weren’t enough, consistent end-product quality is routinely a challenge to achieve.
+If all this weren’t enough, consistent end-product quality is routinely challenging to achieve.

 All end-product is typically treated as a match for quality specs, but in practice, this is often not the case, to the detriment of converting plant OEE.
 Line performance is frequently stepped down to avoid possible interruptions owing to various kinds of web defects.
 Quality issues also habitually arise due to variations in base product quality, such as those that affect digital printing on packaging grades.

 Because converted end-product quality is usually not continuously measured, critical defects are sometimes discovered only belatedly, requiring large quantities of inventory to be scrapped or devalued.
-With its AI “finger” constantly on the pulse of all IoT streaming data, Sight Machine can serve as an ongoing near-real-time quality sensor — constantly monitoring machines and processes, and intelligently alerting you to quality-related variances before significant amounts of under-grade product are created.
+With its AI “finger” constantly on the pulse of all IoT streaming data, Sight Machine’s Paper Manufacturing Analytics can serve as an ongoing near-real-time quality sensor — constantly monitoring machines and processes, and intelligently alerting you to quality-related variances before significant amounts of under-grade product are created.

 Finally, converting line operators typically have limited visibility into the causes of energy spikes during production.
 With energy monitoring equipment in place, Sight Machine can track and analyze streaming data on energy use together with other production variables.
 The platform will then correlate high energy usage with specific machine parameters and recommend setup values to minimize power consumption.